 ▪Clean Procurement

 Because Panasonic Group believes that “a company is a public entity of society”, we engage in fair and equitable transactions with our global suppliers.
 With a need for a more stringent sense of moderation and ethics and to maintain healthy relationships with suppliers, in 2004, we released our Clean Procurement Declaration and have followed this declaration in our procurement activities since.
+In Japan, we promote understanding and awareness of “clean procurement” among our procurement staff by providing annual e-Learning and training materials.

-The Group established “Rules on Gift and Hospitality for Anti-Bribery / Anti-Corruption” in its internal regulations, applied at the global level.
+The Group established “Rules on Gift and Hospitality for AntiBribery / Anti-Corruption” in its internal regulations, applied at the global level.
 These strict rules apply to the acceptance of gifts, meals, entertainment and travel invitations from our business partners, including suppliers.
 They stipulate general rules regarding the rationality and balance in light of the purpose, value and frequency of gifts, meals, entertainment and travel invitations, and local customs, and the absence of improper influence on business judgement.
 More detailed standards and stricter rules are also set for each region.

 Responsible Executive and Framework

-The Panasonic Holdings Corporation (“PHD”) representative director and executive vice president serves as the officer in charge of procurement (as of August 2024).
+The Panasonic Holdings Corporation (“PHD”) representative director and executive vice president serves as the officer in charge of procurement (as of August 2025).
 Panasonic Group established a Groupwide framework to foster cooperation in promoting responsible procurement among all Group operating companies and regional procurement divisions.
 Each of our operating companies, their business divisions, or other relevant Group companies are responsible for applying the PDCA cycle to their practice of responsible procurement, following the Group’s internal rules, standards, and manuals.
-The Global Procurement Division of Panasonic Operational Excellence Co., Ltd. (PEX) fills the role of providing Groupwide measures and support to all operating companies.
+The Global Procurement Division of Panasonic Operational Excellence Co., Ltd. (“PEX”) fills the role of providing Groupwide measures and support to all operating companies.
 The heads of procurement at the operating companies and business divisions discuss any related issues at regular Groupwide meetings and take appropriate solutions.

 Supply Chain Due Diligence